YunoHost-Apps/prosody_ynh/doc/DESCRIPTION.md

 * [Simplex](https://github.com/YunoHost-Apps/simplex_ynh) : you have to deinstall Simplex app before to install this app (using the same ports)

 **Sequencing**
-* [Jitsi](https://github.com/YunoHost-Apps/jitsi_ynh) : if you want to have both Jitsi and Prosody on your server, you must install first the Prosody app, then the Jitsi app
+* [Jitsi](https://github.com/YunoHost-Apps/jitsi_ynh): if you want to have both Jitsi and Prosody on your server, you must install first the Prosody app, then the Jitsi app

 **Dependencies**
-* [coturn](https://github.com/YunoHost-Apps/jitsi_ynh) : it will be automatically installed if needed
+* [Coturn](https://github.com/YunoHost-Apps/jitsi_ynh): it will be automatically installed if needed

 # Additionnal infos
 * Users connect on XMPP with their email address.
-Ensure in the Yunohost Users configuration panel they have an email address matching the domain on which you install Prosody.
+Ensure in the YunoHost Users configuration panel they have an email address matching the domain on which you install Prosody.
 If not add an email alias.

 🙋 TODO (help welcomed!):
   * usability by other apps: